 Brian M. Lutz is a litigation partner in the San Francisco and New York offices of Gibson, Dunn & Crutcher.
-Mr. Lutz serves as a Co-Chair of the Firm’s National Securities Litigation Practice Group, which is consistently recognized as one of the leading securities litigation practices in the country.
+Mr. Lutz serves as a Co-Chair the Firm’s National Securities Litigation Practice Group, which is consistently recognized as one of the leading securities litigation practices in the country.
 Mr. Lutz’s practice focuses on complex commercial litigation, with an emphasis on corporate control contests, securities class actions, and shareholder actions alleging breaches of fiduciary duties.
-He represents and advises clients in connection with shareholder activist matters, mergers and acquisitions, and corporate governance issues.
+He represents and advises clients in connection with shareholder activist matters, mergers and acquisitions, and corporate governance issues, and regularly represents and advises boards of directors and board committees on litigation issues.
 Outside the securities space, Mr. Lutz has handled a wide range of other business litigation, including contract disputes, misappropriation of trade secrets, antitrust, labor and employment, and insurance matters.
 Mr. Lutz represents public companies, hedge funds, private equity firms, investment banks and clients across a variety of industries, including bio-pharma, tech, finance, retail, health care, energy, accounting and insurance.

 Mr. Lutz was twice named a Rising Star by Law360 in the Securities category—a distinction awarded annually to five attorneys nationwide under the age of 40.
 He also was recently named “Litigator of the Week” by AmLaw Litigation Daily (an American Lawyer publication) for his lead role in winning a rare preliminary injunction that prevented a hostile takeover attempt of a specialty pharmaceutical company in California.

 Mr. Lutz received his Juris Doctor from Harvard Law School.
 He received his Bachelor of Arts in History and Political Science from the University of Michigan, where he was a member of Phi Beta Kappa.